BenjaminKyamanywa/playground/ground_002/LAYOUTS.md

 # Layouts

-This is a collection of simple common layouts that have to be built with CSS.
+This is a collection of simple common layouts built with CSS.

-Click [here](https://www.google.com) to view it live.
+Click [here](https://www.google.com) to view live.

 This includes:
 - Navigation bar